China entry requirements for New Zealand passport holders

 Proof of departure from China

-Immigration officers routinely ask for a return or onward ticket within the 30-day visa-free window.
-Have a printed or digital copy of your flight booking ready — they check this at the border.
+Immigration officers routinely ask for proof of a return or onward flight out of China within your 30-day visa-free window.
+Budget airlines and smaller ports of entry check this more aggressively.
+Have a printed or digital copy of your itinerary ready.

 Recommended